eclipsesource/jsonforms/README.md

 create forms by leveraging the capabilities of JSON and JSON schema.

 # Usage
 To use JSONForms add `native-shim.js` and `jsonforms.js` to your HTML in this order.
-Once you add a `json-forms` element to the DOM with at least a `data` attribute, a form will be rendered for you.
+Once you add a `json-forms` element to the DOM with at least a `data` attribute set, a form will be rendered for you.
 Data and UI schemas can be configured by the `dataSchema` and `uiSchema` attributes.
 Use CSS to style the form however you want.

 ## Step by Step Example Usage